-According to popular belief, dyslexia is a disorder which causes kids to struggle with reading, spelling, writing and studying.
+According to popular belief, dyslexia is a disorder that causes kids to struggle with reading, spelling, writing, and studying.
 Many believe that dyslexia is a neurological disorder in the brain that causes information to be processed and interpreted differently.
-Some people even believe that dyslexia is genetic.
+Some people believe that dyslexia is genetic.

 Road to reading

-Susan du Plessis, director of Edublox Reading and Learning Clinic, says that if the term ‘dyslexia’ is only used to indicate a reading problem, it’s used correctly, but she doesn’t subscribe to the theory that it’s a neurological disorder.
+Susan du Plessis, director of Edublox specialised reading, maths and learning services, says that if the term ‘dyslexia’ is only used to indicate a reading problem it’s used correctly, but she doesn’t subscribe to the theory that it’s necessarily a neurological disorder.

 Susan shares this view with many others in both the fields of medicine and education.
-Many kids are labelled dyslexic from a very early age, long before they’ve even mastered the basic foundations required for reading.
-Can any child be labeled a ‘poor reader’ if he hasn’t been taught correctly or mastered specific steps on the road to reading?
+Many kids are diagnosed with dyslexia from a very early age, long before they’ve even mastered the basic foundations required for reading.
+Can any child be labelled a ‘poor reader’ if he hasn’t been taught correctly or mastered specific steps on the road to reading?

 Let’s look at the sport of ice hockey.
-Before you kit your child out with the protective gear required by the sport and expect him to make the team, he first needs to learn how to ice skate, both forward and backward.
+Before you kit your child out with the protective gear required by the sport and expect him to make the team, he first needs to learn how to ice skate, both forwards and backwards.
 He must also learn to turn and stop.
 Once he has mastered this step, he can move on to learning to control the puck with the stick, to pass and receive a pass, and to shoot.
-Only when these skills are well practiced and achieved, and he also knows the rules of the game, can he possibly make the team.
+Only when these skills are well practised and achieved, and he also knows the game rules, can he make the team.